zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/users-groups.md

 title: "Manage Users"
 hidden: true
 keywords: portworx, px-enterprise, users, user admin
-description: Want to create a new user or manage an existing one in PX Lighthouse?
+description: Want to create a new user or manage an existing one in Portworx Lighthouse?
 Follow these steps today.
 ---

 To create users, click the gear icon in the upper-right corner of the console and choose **Manage Users**.